AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37115-unnecessary-only-0-left-notice-is-shown-on-the-configurable-product-page.md

 ---
 title: 'MDVA-37115: "Only 0 left" notice is shown on product page'
-description: "The MDVA-37115 patch solves the issue where the unnecessary *Only 0 left* notice is shown on the configurable product page.
+description: The MDVA-37115 patch solves the issue where the unnecessary *Only 0 left* notice is shown on the configurable product page.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.2 is installed.
 The patch ID is MDVA-37115.
-Please note that the issue was fixed in Adobe Commerce 2.4.3."
+Please note that the issue was fixed in Adobe Commerce 2.4.3.
+exl-id: 08aa6ac7-13ae-44c1-9db4-d449c3d8c985
 ---
 # MDVA-37115: "Only 0 left" notice is shown on product page

 The MDVA-37115 patch solves the issue where the unnecessary *Only 0 left* notice is shown on the configurable product page.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.2 is installed.
 The patch ID is MDVA-37115.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.